"Have you always known your wine would make it to ‘the world’s greatest wines?

 Hans is a quiet and modest vigneron with an admirable experience of over 50 vintages.
-Unfettered by commercial considerations, he has adopted an experimentalist stance, cultivating an eclectic array of grape varieties all of them highly acclaimed organic wines rich in varietal character showing off the covetous terroir.
+Unfettered by commercial considerations, he has adopted an experimentalist stance, cultivating an eclectic array of grape varieties all of them highly acclaimed organic wines, rich in varietal character and showing off the covetous terroir.

 The unfathomable diversity of one of the most remarkable organic single estate vineyards in the World... for you to savour.

-From Sauvingnon Blanc, Chardonnay, Viognier, Marsanne, Roussanne, Pinot Gris, Riesling, Arneis, Gewürztraminer, Grüner Veltliner to our Spirit of Marlborough (Merlot-Cabernet), Montepulciano, Nebbiolo, Barbera, Pinot Noir, Zweigelt, St Laurent, Tempranillo, Saperavi, Carmenere and Vintage Méthode traditionnelle Cuvée Thérèse Rosé, Botrytis releases, Grappa (Montepulciano and Gewürztraminer).?
+From Sauvignon Blanc, Chardonnay, Viognier, Marsanne, Roussanne, Pinot Gris, Riesling, Arneis, Gewürztraminer, Grüner Veltliner to our Spirit of Marlborough Bordeaux Blend, Montepulciano, Nebbiolo, Barbera, Pinot Noir, Zweigelt, St Laurent, Tempranillo, Saperavi, Carménère and Cuvée Thérèse Rosé Méthode traditionnelle, Botrytis releases, Grappa (Montepulciano and Gewürztraminer).

 All for the love of wine...

 Hans & Therese Herzog are the stewards of this artisan wine estate acclaimed throughout the world for growing handcrafted wines from their exceptional ‘Grand Cru like’ organic vineyard.
 The unique terroir and a ‘hands-on’ approach with almost uneconomical low yields sets the bar for outstanding wines rich in varietal character.
 Hans’ winemaking is traditional but innovative and purely natural - letting the grapes work their magic.